kainino0x/cis565-2015-webgl-deferred-shading/README.md

   * On the CPU, check which lights overlap which tiles.
 Then, render each tile just once for all lights (instead of once for each light), applying only the overlapping lights.
+  * Show a debug view for this (number of lights per tile)

 * (5pts) Deferred shading without multiple render targets (i.e. without WEBGL_draw_buffers).